Apr 22, 2021

 - The content is generally longer and has high content standards.

-Long, well-written content is great.
+Long, well-written content is great for your WordPress SEO.
 But, you might not know what search intent is.
 At the core, search intent is the intention behind the keyword phrase.

-When you’re creating any kind of content you should research what’s currently ranking, and try to understand why it’s ranking.
-Sometimes, the content will be ranking off the strength of the domain alone.
-But, if every site has a similar amount of authority, then the content itself will be the differentiating factor.
+When you’re creating any kind of content, you should research what’s currently ranking and try to understand why it’s ranking.
+Sometimes, the content will be ranking from the strength of the domain alone.
+But, if every website has a similar amount of authority, then the content itself will be the differentiating factor.

 To have a better perspective of the keyword and what searchers are looking for, ask yourself the following questions: